 |Manuel Lafont Rapnouil||Ministry of Foreign Affairs and International Development|

 In 2018, the Foundation’s resources amounted to 3.5 million euros.
 Research funding originated from:

 FRS regularly organizes meetings involving a wide audience in venues such as the National Library of France or the Maison de la Chimie.

 Each year, it also organizes in its Parisian offices about twenty seminars and workshops involving elected representatives, high-level civil servants, journalists, researchers, experts and students.

 It is involved in the organization of « 1.5 » type strategic dialogues between France and some of its main foreign partners.

-FRS currently has five long-term funded programs and five EU-related funded programs.
+FRS currently has ten long-term funded programs and five EU-related funded programs.